br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 - Added review to repo and updated links in README
 - Added vscode debug configuration to enable running and debugging of the app within vscode
 - Moved the Google Sign-In button to the navbar.
 I had to pass the client id and state to all the pre-login pages, so that the user could log in from any page.
+- I also wanted to remove the inline JavaScript.
+After moving the JavaScript to a separate file, it could no longer use Jinja, so `url: '/gconnect?state={{ STATE }}',` and `window.location.href = "{{ url_for('home') }}"` return those strings literally, without reading the variables passed into the HTML from Python.
+I found a [response on Stack Overflow](https://stackoverflow.com/a/42158426/8921994) to ["How can I pass data from Flask to JavaScript in a template?"](https://stackoverflow.com/questions/11178426/how-can-i-pass-data-from-flask-to-javascript-in-a-template#11178486) that suggested defining the variable with an inline script prior to sourcing the external script.

 ## Comments